-Top paying cities and metropolitan areas for mobile app developers:
+These are the top-paying cities and metropolitan areas for mobile developers:

-The hourly wage for mobile application developers varies widely - from $21 to over $100 per hour - depending on the mobile developer's location, portfolio and experience.
+The hourly wage for mobile application developers varies widely - from $30 to over $100 per hour - depending on the mobile developer's location, portfolio, mastery of known platforms, and experience.

 Mobile Developer Education Requirements

 Most employers seek mobile application developers with at least a bachelor's degree in software engineering, mobile application development, computer science, or a similar field.
 Hiring managers for mobile development positions will also require a portfolio with samples of completed mobile applications and your best development projects.
 Mobile development degree programs satisfy these requirements with hands-on courses wherein students create various apps for the leading mobile platforms, plus specialized lessons on presenting yourself for mobile developer positions.

 Research and compare the top-rated mobile development degrees online.

 There are few mobile development certifications on the market.
 However, as this space matures, we should see an influx of platform-specific and vendor-neutral credentials.
 Currently, the top certifications for mobile application developers include: